John Macleod (physiologist): Awards and honours

+Macleod's reputation in Canada remained under the influence of Banting and Best's story for decades, so Macleod was not esteemed there.
 His contribution to science is now recognized by the broad public, even in Canada.
-The auditorium of the Toronto University Medical Research Center was named in his honor, as was Diabetes UK's award for patients who survive for 70 years with diabetes.
+The auditorium of the Toronto University Medical Research Centre was named in his honour, as was Diabetes UK's award for patients who survive for 70 years with diabetes.
 In 2012, he was inducted into the Canadian Medical Hall of Fame.

 Nobel Prize

 The Nobel Committee reacted almost immediately to the first successful clinical trials.
 In the autumn of 1923, Banting and Macleod received the Nobel Prize in Physiology or Medicine, even though the long-term importance of the discovery was not yet apparent.
 They were nominated by the Danish physiologist and Nobel laureate August Krogh, who had a diabetic wife and had visited Macleod's laboratory and taken the method back to Denmark.
-The committee judged that Macleod's work in interpreting the data, managing the clinical trials and providing a high level of public presentation were crucial for success, so they awarded the Nobel prize to both.
+Banting "had well-placed friends in Toronto" and "knowing that a Nobel Prize might well be awarded for insulin, they worked very hard to have Banting honoured, at home and abroad, as the discoverer of insulin".
+However, "among experienced scientists there was more support for the view that Banting and Best’s somewhat fumbling researches would not have reached the goal without the contributions of both Macleod and Collip".
+The committee judged that Macleod's work in interpreting the data, managing the clinical trials and providing a high level of public presentation were crucial for success, and "concluded that Banting would not have found the way to insulin without the guidance of Macleod", so they awarded the Nobel prize to both.
 Banting was furious, as he was convinced that Best should have received the other half, and he even thought of rejecting the prize.
 He was finally persuaded to accept it but gave half of his prize money to Best.
 Macleod in turn gave half of his to Collip.
 In 1972 the Nobel Foundation officially conceded that omitting Best was a mistake.

-A second controversial aspect of the award was the fact that eight months before Banting's and Best's paper, the Romanian physiologist Nicolae Paulescu had reported the discovery of a pancreas extract that he dubbed pancrein, which lowered blood glucose concentration.
+A second controversial aspect of the award was that eight months before Banting's and Best's paper, the Romanian physiologist Nicolae Paulescu had reported the discovery of a pancreas extract that he dubbed pancrein, which lowered blood glucose concentration.
 Banting and Best even cited him in their paper, but misinterpreted his findings, purportedly because of an error in translation from French.
 Best publicly apologized for that mistake many years later.